LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

    More Sprint 3 Stories

-**Blockers:** Currently Paul is blocked by Rust’s time library.
+**Blockers:** Currently Paul is blocked by Rust's time library.
 He can create timestamps, but the time function cannot be converted to a String, so he has no way of displaying the timestamp to the user.
 He will have to research alternative 3rd party time libraries, or build his